Construction project

 Turbine delivery route

-Turbine components will be transported along the national and regional road network from Galway.
-It is anticipated that components will travel along the M18 to Ennis before travelling via the N68 through Lisseycasey and onto the L6180 to the site entrance.
+Turbine components, including blades, tower sections and nacelles, were transported along the national and regional road network from Galway by specialist hauliers.
+The components travelled along the M18 to Ennis, the N68 through Lisseycasey and the L6180 to the site entrance.

 Keeping you updated by text